Janet Leach (appropriate adult)

-Janet Leach is an English social worker, known for the role she played as an “appropriate adult" in the questioning of Fred West, one of the two perpetrators of the Gloucester serial murders.
-For these murders, he and his wife Rosemary West (against whom Leach testified at trial) became notorious.
+Janet Leach is an English social worker, known for the role she played as an appropriate adult in the questioning of Fred West, one of the two perpetrators of the Gloucester serial murders.
+For these murders, he and his wife Rose West, against whom Leach testified at trial, became notorious.

-The murders–first committed by Fred before he met Rosemary and then by the two of them as co-conspirators–included the kidnapping, rape, torture, and murder of various young women, including their own children and stepchildren.
+The murders—first committed by Fred before he met Rose and then by the two of them as co-conspirators—included the kidnapping, rape, torture, and murder of various young women, including their own children and stepchildren.
 Fred killed himself in his cell while on remand on New Year's Day 1995.
-Rosemary was convicted and became one of three women in Britain to be handed a whole life tariff (the others being Myra Hindley and, in 2014, Joanne Dennehy).
+Rose was convicted and became one of four women in Britain to be given a whole life tariff, the others being Myra Hindley, Joanna Dennehy and Lucy Letby.

 Life and work with police

-An appropriate adult is a parent, guardian, social worker or volunteer who, when a child under 18 or vulnerable adult is called in for questioning by police, helps them understand the legal process.
-Leach was a thirty-eight-year-old mother of five, divorced from her first husband and training to be a social worker, when in 1994 she was asked to serve in this capacity for Fred West, due to his illiteracy and the severity of the charges levelled against him.
+An appropriate adult is a parent, guardian, social worker, or volunteer who, when a child under 18 or vulnerable adult is called in for questioning by police, helps them understand the legal process.
+Leach was a thirty-eight-year-old mother of five, divorced from her first husband and training to be a social worker, when in 1994 she was asked to serve in this capacity for Fred West due to his illiteracy and the severity of the charges levelled against him.

 An unpaid volunteer, Leach knew nothing about West beyond his age and illiteracy, and didn't know what he was accused of before sitting in on the interrogation.
-When they first met he denied killing his daughter, Heather, to detectives but later confessed to Leach, who, due to a confidentiality agreement, couldn't share the information with anyone, including police.
-Before West's suicide Leach spent more than 400 hours in his company, and hearing the details of his crimes created a mental strain.

-Eventually, she refused to stay in the role of his appropriate adult unless he confessed to police, which he did.
+When they first met he denied killing his daughter, Heather, to detectives but later confessed to Leach who, due to a confidentiality agreement, couldn't share the information with anyone, including police.
+Before West's suicide, Leach spent more than 400 hours in his company; hearing the details of his crimes created a mental strain.
+Eventually, she refused to remain in the role of his appropriate adult unless he confessed to police, which he did.
 West had developed an attachment to Leach, describing her as his "only friend" and refusing to speak to detectives unless she was present.
-Leach recalled that speculation about their supposed bond was rife; due to a physical resemblance to Anne McFall, a lover of West's whom he probably murdered (before he met Rosemary), untrue rumours spread that she was related to him, or possibly one of his girlfriends.
+Leach recalled that speculation about their supposed bond was rife.
+Due to a physical resemblance to Anne McFall, a lover of West's whom he probably murdered before he met Rosemary, untrue rumours spread that she was related to him, or possibly one of his girlfriends.